 Descend and get ready for an unforgettable trip back in time: experience Valencia's underground city, the refugios or air-raid shelters.

 During the Spanish Civil War bombings, Valencia sought refuge beneath its streets.
 The city has dozens of refugios (shelters) scattered throughout.
-Today, you still can visit some of them.
+Today, you can still visit some of them.
 If you want to discover another side of Valencia, this is your chance!

 The Bombas Gens factory shelter had rules on its wall, such as "no smoking or spitting".
 In case of danger, workers would gather in the factory's refuge, a cramped space without benches or toilets.
 A guided tour is available, which includes a visit to the shelter and other parts of this unique building.